 Fall is in full swing and the holidays are rapidly approaching.
 With holiday parties on the horizon, you might be wondering how you can make this year's family gatherings extra special for the senior members of your family.
-One of the best ways to create a memorable experience is to play some fun games that family members of all ages can play together.
+One of the best ways to create a memorable experience is to play some party games that family members of all ages can play together.
 In order to keep senior citizens engaged, it is best to select games that are mentally stimulating, entertaining, and easy to learn.
-Below are five party games for seniors and their families to enjoy.
+Below are 5 party games for seniors and their families to enjoy.1.
+Jigsaw Puzzles

 "Jigsaw puzzles do amazing things for the human mind.
 Whether you are looking for a puzzle for a senior in your family, or you are a caregiver you can be assured that the older adult you are buying for will benefit in many ways from improved memory, disposition, creativity, and brain chemistry." - Jigsaw Puzzles for Adults

 Jigsaw puzzles are great for family gatherings for a number of reasons.
 First, a jigsaw puzzle does not have to be completed in one sitting.
 You can work on them in small chunks of time before and after holiday meals or while the food is cooking.
 Second, dozens of family members can work on them at various points in time during the day.
 Here are some tips to help get seniors excited about working on a jigsaw puzzle:

 - Order a customized jigsaw puzzle that features last year's family photo or an image from your family's favorite travel spot